Loading lesson…

 The big idea: AI accelerates code, but it does not understand attackers.
 Apply the OWASP-aligned prompt boilerplate, run static analyzers automatically, and budget a human security review for anything user-facing.
 Speed without security is a CVE in waiting.

-What is the core idea behind "Security Review of AI-Generated Code"?
+What is the main idea of "Security Review of AI-Generated Code"?

-Which best describes the scope of "Security Review of AI-Generated Code"?
+Which concept is most central to "Security Review of AI-Generated Code"?